greghesp/ha-bambulab/README.md

 ### Actions

-* Send Command: Sends arbitrary GCODE to the printer.
+* **Send Command**: Sends arbitrary GCODE to the printer.
 Be careful as it does not check if the printer is running a job or not so before invoking this action, you should check the printer state to ensure it is not running a job.

 ## Example dashboard